(Latest update: 13/02/2024)

 It’s a small version of the touristic South coast, with more expats and a bit fewer tourists, fairly close to the North airport and not too far from the capital.
 It offers a black sandy beach in town and plenty of restaurants and good chances of English speaking staff members.
 The weather on the north coast is sometimes unstable, but Puerto de la Cruz is a sweet exception!

-Basically, every hotel and apartments establishment has swimming pools and plenty of organized activities.
+Basically, every hotel and apartments establishment has swimming pools and plenty of organised activities.

 If you want something a little out of the ordinary, I personally suggest Hotel Monopol.
 The building is in the very center of Puerto de la Cruz.
 It’s a typical canary house from last century, with wooden balconies and an internal “garden”.
 The structure is quite old, so it might lack some fine details, but the green patio and the kind staff make up for everything else.